Header Banner

 In Photos on macOS, you change your brush size to make the width of your brushstroke smaller for more fine-tuned edits or larger for bigger areas.

 Clean Up also comes equipped with a hidden face blur tool.
 To use it, just circle or brush lines over a person's face and let go.
-If Clean Up interprets you correctly, the facial features should pixelate using the safety filter, adding a quick layer of privacy to protect and safeguard the person's identity.
+If Clean Up interprets you correctly, the facial features should pixelate using the safety filter (and an "Identity protection applied" or "Safety filter applied" alert will appear if successful), adding a quick layer of privacy to protect and safeguard the person's identity.